Pregnant woman dead days after being shot, baby in critical condition, DeKalb police say - NewsBreak

 Pregnant woman dead days after being shot, baby in critical condition, DeKalb police say

-A pregnant DeKalb County woman has died days after being shot at an apartment complex, police have confirmed.
+A pregnant DeKalb County woman has died days after being shot at an apartment complex , police have confirmed to Channel 2.

 Police have now confirmed that the woman died from her injuries over the weekend.
 The baby is still critical.